-SEO agency in Germany specializing in keyword research
+SEO agency in Germany with expertise in keyword research

 - Professional keyword research in Germany, Austria and Switzerland